aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 {{< /highlight >}}

 ### **Support for Different Pivot Table Layouts**
-Aspose.Cells for .NET 8.4.0 provides the support for different predefined layouts for Pivot Tables.
-In order to provide this feature, the Aspose.Cells APIs have exposed three methods for the PivotTable class as detailed below.
+Aspose.Cells for .NET 8.4.0 provides support for different predefined layouts for Pivot Tables.
+To enable this feature, the Aspose.Cells APIs have exposed three methods for the PivotTable class as detailed below.

 - PivotTable.ShowInCompactForm method renders the Pivot Table in Compact layout.
 - PivotTable.ShowInOutlineForm method renders the Pivot Table in Outline layout.